 Why raw honey?
 Because it has its own antiviral properties (as shown by THIS STUDY) and others like it.
 It also helps act as a preservative to keep your elderberry juice from spoiling quickly.

 To maintain its benefits, raw honey shouldn’t be heated over around 110°F (43°C).

-At this point, you can store the finished syrup in your refrigerator for a few weeks (or a month or two if you add a generous amount of brandy, vodka or an alcohol-based tincture as a preservative) or freeze the finished syrup in ice trays and store the individual cubes in freezer bags.
+At this point, you can store the finished syrup in your refrigerator for several weeks.
+You can stretch that to a couple months if you add a generous amount of brandy, vodka or an alcohol-based tincture (like this homemade elderberry tincture) as a preservative – add up to 1/4 cup for every 1 cup of syrup. or freeze the finished syrup in ice trays and store the individual cubes in freezer bags.
 Always thaw herbal mixtures in the refrigerator overnight, since high heat and microwaves will destroy many of the beneficial properties.
 Be aware that freezing may deplete some health benefits over time, however (at least THIS STUDY suggests so) so I like to make a tincture for backup (recipe coming soonish).